lighterio/chug/README.md

 Loads each asset as a Node.js module.

 ### .route([string path])
-Adds a route to the server that was linked to `chug` with the `setServer` method.
+Adds routes to the server that was linked to `chug` with the `setServer` method.
 It uses `server.get`, so Express-ish servers are supported.
 If a path is specified, it is used.
-If not, chug will use a modified file path as the URL path.
+If not, chug will use the asset location as the URL.
+The asset location is either the filePath or a location specified in a `concat` call.

 ### .concat([string location][, Load load])
 Creates a concatenation of all assets from the load on